tomcritchlow/tomcritchlow.github.io/_posts/2019-09-23-workshops.md

 ## Jam Sessions

 “Workshop” is a difficult word.
-People mean lots of different things and workshops can come in many flavors{% include tufte-sn.html id="flavors" content="See this post from Howard on the <a href='https://www.howardgray.net/2019/02/26/3-flavours-of-workshop/'>three flavors of workshops</a>." %}.
+People mean lots of different things and workshops can come in many flavors[^flavors].

+[^flavors]: See this post from Howard on the [three flavors of workshops](https://www.howardgray.net/2019/02/26/3-flavours-of-workshop/)

 For me, these initial workshops work best as collaborative working sessions rather than pre-programmed facilitation.
 Depending on the client’s comfort I’ll prepare anything from a four bullet point agenda to a little prep-deck to walk through, but I find the more I pull together an agenda the worse the workshop is.